My neighbor and I acted as if we were surrounded by rattlesnakes.

 Wild brambles have three leaves as well but the thorns that accompany the stems immediately inform you that the vine is not poison ivy.

 KILLING IT Now that you have the vine identified, what can you do about it?
 I have had good results with glyphosate (click for sources) and triclopyr (click for sources).
 Both are fast acting and seem to kill the plant for several feet back from the point of spraying.
 If you find a big poison ivy vine on a tree, carefully clip it with loppers and spray the vine stump with one of the aforementioned chemicals.
-My wife keeps an aerosol can of herbicide in her garden cart to spray ivy seedlings whenever she spots them.

 Once upon a time, my son learned to count (“One, two, THREE!) by helping me identify poison ivy leaves in the neighborhood.
 While there are plants similar in appearance to this infernal supplejack, you can count on a week of woe if you accidentally brush it in your landscape.